 The four Elements

-Nature's four elements – earth, air, water, and fire – resonate with many cultures and are simple, memorable, and easily understood as representations of the manner in which people interact.
-We use capitals for the metaphors: Earth; Air; Water;Fire; Elements.
+Nature’s four elements – earth, air, water, fire – resonate with many cultures and are simple, memorable, and easily understood as representations of the manner in which people interact.
+We use capitals for the metaphors: Earth, Air Water, Fire, Elements.

-Using Nature as a metaphor makes it easy to start conversations and illustrate examples of effective connections, enabling personal reflection and shared discussion.
+Using Nature as a metaphor makes it easy to start conversations and illustrate examples of effective connections, enabling personal reflection, shared discussion.
 This helps create a common language which is easy to remember and use.

-In our view, all Elements are equally important and equally necessary for strength, diversity, and sustainability and we use all four lenses to encourage creative thinking.
+In our world view, all Elements are equally important and equally necessary for strength, diversity, sustainability and we use all four lenses to encourage whole brain thinking.